Carol Speed

 Carolyn Ann Stewart (March 14, 1945 – January 14, 2022), known professionally as Carol Speed, was an American actress, singer-songwriter and author.
-Speed was best known for her roles in films during the 1970s blaxploitation era, most notably starring as Abby Williams in the American International Pictures 1974 blaxploitation horror film Abby (1974).
+Speed was known for her roles in films during the 1970s blaxploitation era, for example starring as Abby Williams in the American International Pictures 1974 blaxploitation horror film Abby (1974).

 Biography

 Early life and education

 Carolyn Ann Stewart was born on March 14, 1945, in Bakersfield, California, to Cora Valrie Stewart (née Taylor) and Freddie Lee Stewart.
 She was raised in San Jose, California.
 Speed began performing at a young age.
 At age 12, she received her first acting role in the San Jose Light Opera production of The King and I. During her youth, she was a part of a singing group which included two of her cousins.
 Speed attended William C. Overfelt High School, where she was voted "Best All Around" for her senior class.
 She graduated in 1963.
 Speed holds the distinction of being the first African-American homecoming queen in Santa Clara County and was one of the first African-Americans to receive a scholarship for the American Conservatory Theater in San Francisco, California.